owengage/fastnbt/notes.md

 Need to get rid of MIN_Y and MAX_Y.

 Grass seems broken too?
 Sometimes?
+This is beecause biomes can now be larger

 ## Reversible Value type